 Ask for Child Discounts

-Airplanes, tourist attractions, restaurants and even public transport may offer children discount.
+Airplanes, tourist attractions, restaurants, and even public transport may offer children discounts.
 Never forget to check out for them.
 Saving some money is never a bad idea.

 Give Kids Your Contact Information